Moremar/tuto-angular/README.txt

 ------------------

 We can load some components dynamically in our app, to create some modals or popups for example.
-One way to do it is to use *ngIf on a component with a backdrop, and to set the condition in code to show/hide it.
+One way to do it is to use *ngIf on a component with a backdrop, and to set the condition in code to show/hide the component.
 It is the easiest solution so it should be used when possible.

 A more complex approach is to create the component, attach it in the DOM and remove it from the DOM ourselves from code.

 We need a method in the TS code to instanciate our component.
 We cannot just use "new MyComponent()" because Angular needs more than just instantiation.